-CSV specialists work to plan, write, implement and review the Computer Systems Validation protocols in place within highly regulated manufacturing industries.
-Their work is essential to make sure that all computer-based systems are operating as intended (with documents to prove it) to meet regulatory requirements.
+CSV Engineers plan, write, implement and review the Computer Systems Validation protocols in place within highly regulated industries.
+Their work is essential to make sure that all GxP computer-based systems are operating as intended (with documents to prove it) and meet regulatory requirements.

 It is also a requirement of the industry’s compliance requirements, to ensure the safety of the final product.

-The specific tasks may vary between roles, but example duties of a CSV specialist include:
+The specific tasks may vary between roles, but example duties of a CSV Engineer include:

-- Writing, review and approval of validation SOPs and documentation
+- Write, review, and approval of validation SOPs and documentation

 - Maintain accurate validation documentation

-- Train other staff members on correct use of computerised systems in line with protocols and regulations
+- Train other staff members on the correct use of computerized systems in line with protocols and regulations

 - Keep up to date with advances in the field and, in particular, the regulatory requirements